Coconut Turmeric Rice

 Instant pot

-- Same as above - Saute the onions and garlic in oil butter as above but in the inner bowl of the instant pot on saute mode.
+- Same as above – Sauté the onions and garlic in oil and butter as above, but in the inner bowl of the Instant Pot on saute mode.
 Add the turmeric, followed by the rice, coconut milk, and broth.
 Season with salt and pepper.

 - Close the IP and seal the vent.
 Cook on high pressure for 7 minutes.
 When the beeper goes off, let the pressure naturally release for 5 minutes.
 After 5 minutes, release any remaining pressure manually.
 Open the IP and fluff the rice with a fork.